NathStevo97/certifications-notes/ansible/pluralsight/automating-ec2-deployment/02_planning-and-preparing-for-automation.md

 - Prior to any deployment, one should always design and plan the resources / architecture required.
 - If deploying to the cloud, there's always guidance provided.

-### AWS Terminology:
+### AWS Terminology

 - VMs in AWS = Instances
 - Instance types define the resource capacity of the instance e.g. memory, cpu, etc.
 - Amazon Machine Image (AMIs) provide templates for the base OS and configuration
 - Virtual Private Cloud = Virtual Network - Isolated from AWS Cloud
 - Security Groups control firewall rules for the instances and associated resources
 - Tags = Metadata used to label resources.

-### Deployment Process Overview:
+### Deployment Process Overview

 - Create a network:
   - VPC